October 6, 2016

 Original Medicare generally doesn’t cover the following benefits:

-Some of the above benefits may be available through Medicare plans offered by Medicare-approved private insurance companies.
-For example, Medicare prescription drug coverage is only available through private insurance companies that offer stand-alone Medicare Part D Prescription Drug Plans or Medicare Advantage plans with prescription drug coverage.
+Some of the benefits not covered by Original Medicare may be available through Medicare plans offered by Medicare-approved private insurance companies.
+For example, Medicare prescription drug coverage is available only through private insurance companies that offer stand-alone Medicare Part D Prescription Drug Plans or Medicare Advantage plans with prescription drug coverage.

 In Michigan, as in the rest of the country, Medicare-eligible individuals can enroll in Original Medicare during the following periods:

 You can enroll in Medicare through Social Security:

 If you worked for a railroad, you can call the Railroad Retirement Board (RRB) to apply for Medicare.
 The RRB can be reached at 1-877-772-5772; TTY users 1-312-751-4701.
 RRB representatives are available Monday through Friday, 9AM to 3:30PM.